dtphuong2612/credit_scoring/README.md

-# Revolutionizing Credit Scoring in AYA Bank, Myanmar: Machine Learning Approaches for Risk Management
+# Revolutionizing Credit Scoring in Myanmar: Machine Learning Approaches for Risk Management

-This project aims to revolutionize credit scoring in AYA Bank, Myanmar, by using machine learning approaches to improve the accuracy and efficiency of risk management.
+This project aims to revolutionize credit scoring in Myanmar, by using machine learning approaches to improve the accuracy and efficiency of risk management.

 ## Backgound

 Credit scoring plays a crucial role in the lending industry, enabling financial institutions to evaluate the creditworthiness of individuals or businesses seeking loans.
 Traditionally, credit scoring has relied on manual processes and subjective assessments, leading to inefficiencies and potential biases.
-By leveraging machine learning algorithms and techniques, this project seeks to enhance the credit scoring process in AYA Bank, Myanmar, resulting in more accurate and objective risk assessments.
+By leveraging machine learning algorithms and techniques, this project seeks to enhance the credit scoring process in Myanmar, resulting in more accurate and objective risk assessments.
 ## Goals

-The goal of this project is to build a credit scoring machine learning model for risk management for AYA bank:
+The goal of this project is to build a credit scoring machine learning model for risk management:

 - Understand the data of loan history and customer data to build the model